-The Monastery of Caracalla - Its beautiful Situation - Hospitable Reception - Description of the Monastery - Legend of its Foundation - The Church - Fine Specimens of Ancient Jewellery - The Library - The Value attached to the Books by the Abbot - He agrees to sell some of the MSS. - Monastery of Philotheo - The Great Monastery of Iveron - History of its Foundation - Its Magnificent Library - Ignorance of the Monks - Superb MSS. - The Monks refuse to part with any of the MSS. - Beauty of the Scenery of Mount Athos.
+The Monastery of Caracalla-Its beautiful Situation-Hospitable Reception-Description of the Monastery-Legend of its Foundation-The Church-Fine Specimens of Ancient Jewellery-The Library-The Value attached to the Books by the Abbot-He agrees to sell some of the MSS,-Monastery of Philotheo-The Great Monastery of Iveron-History of its Foundation-Its magnificient Library-Ignorance of the Monks-Superb MSS.-The Monks refuse to part with any of the MSS.-Beauty of the Scenery of Mount Athos.

-The monastery of Caracalla is not so large as St. Laura, and in many points resembles an ancient Gothic castle.
-It is beautifully situated on a promontory of rock two miles from the sea, and viewed from the lofty ground by which we approached it, the buildings had a most striking effect, with the dark blue sea for a background and the lofty rock of Samotraki looming in the distance, whilst the still more remote mountains of Roumelia closed in the picture.
+THE MONASTERY OF CARACALLA is not so large as St. Laura, and in many points resembles an ancient Gothic castle. is beautifully situated on a promontory of rock two miles from the sea, and viewed from the lofty ground by which we approached it the buildings had a most striking effect, with the dark blue sea for a background and the lofty rock of Samotraki looming in the distance, whilst the still more remote mountains of Roumelia closed in the picture.
 As for the island of Samotraki, it must have been created solely for the benefit of artists and admirers of the picturesque, for it is fit for nothing else.
 It is high and barren, a congeries of gigantic precipices and ridges.
-I suppose one can land upon it somewhere, for people live on it who are said to be arrant pirates; but as one passes by it at sea, its interminable ribs of grey rock, with the waves lashing against them, are dreary-looking in the extreme; and it is only when far distant that it becomes a beautiful object.
+I suppose one can land upon it somewhere, for people live on it who are said to be arrant pirates; but as one passes by it at sea, its interminable ribs of grey rock, with the waves lashing against them. are dreary-looking in the extreme; and it is only when far distant that it becomes a beautiful object.

-I sent in my servant as ambassador to explain that the first cousin, once removed, of the Emperor of all the Franks was at the gate, and to show the letter of the Greek patriarch.
-Incontinently the agoumenos made his appearance at the porch with many expressions of welcome and goodwill.
-I believe it was longer than the days of his life since a Frank had entered the convent, and I doubt whether he had ever seen one before, for he looked so disappointed when he found that I had no tail or horns, and barring his glorious long beard, that I was so little different from himself.
-We made many speeches to each other, he in heathen Greek and I in English, seasoned with innumerable bows, gesticulations, and temenahs; after which I jumped off my mule and we entered the precincts of the monastery, attended by a long train of bearded fathers who came out to stare at me.
+I sent in my servant as ambassador to explain who I was, and to show the letter of the Greek Patriarch.
+Incontinently the agoumenos made his appearance at the porch with many expressions of welcome and goodwill; and we entered the precincts of the monastery attended by a long train of bearded fathers who came out to stare at me.